FDio/csit/docs/report/introduction/methodology_nat44.rst

 Following quantities are used to describe inside to outside IP address and port bindings scenarios:

-- inside-addresses, ports-per-inside-address, number of inside source addresses (representing inside hosts) and number of TCP/UDP source ports per inside source address.
+- Inside-addresses, number of inside source addresses (representing inside hosts).
+- Ports-per-inside-address, number of TCP/UDP source
+  ports per inside source address.
-- outside-addresses, number of outside (public) source addresses allocated to NAT44.
+- Outside-addresses, number of outside (public) source addresses allocated to NAT44.
+- Ports-per-outside-address, number of TCP/UDP source
+  ports per outside source address.
 The maximal number of ports-per-outside-address usable for NAT is 64 512 (in non-reserved port range 1024-65535, :rfc:`4787`).
-- sharing-ratio, equal to inside-addresses / outside-addresses.
+- Sharing-ratio, equal to inside-addresses / outside-addresses.

 CSIT NAT44 tests are designed to take into account the maximum number of ports (sessions) required per inside host (inside-address) and at the